bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

+Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+ ~ The importance of using semantic HTML, It means using the correct HTML elements for their intended purpose as much as possible.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+~ a) Use meaningful title attributes; b) Place important interactive elements higher up the web page; c) to use responsive units(CSS) such as: "rem", "em", "vh";

 3. How would you explain the concept of a variable to someone new to programming?

+~ it is simple unit that can vary.
+It holds the data value and it can be changed anytime.
+You need to imagine named containers, you can place data (any datatype: string, numeric, Boolean, null, even undefine) into these containers and then refer to the data simply by naming the container.

 4. What is the purpose of using functions in code?

+~ It is part of a of code that you can use over and over again, rather than writing it out multiple times.

 5. How do you access a key inside of an object inside of an array?

+~ object.array[i]

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.